RedMadRobot/apexy-ios/error_handling.md

 ## Handling API errors

-Usually an API specification contains a description of the error format.
+Usually, an API specification contains a description of the error format.
 Here is an example:
 ```json
 {
     "error": {